Curriculum Information for English

 Write a range of appropriate and engaging non-fiction text types.

 At KS4 in English, regular assessment takes place but with a particular emphasis on live feedback throughout the lesson.
+We do this to address any misconceptions throughout the lesson and ensure that all students leave the lesson with the knowledge and skills of the key concepts for that lesson.

 At KS4 there are assessments at the end of each topic/text that is taught which are exam-based questions for literature.
 For the English language examination, regular assessment is done based on each question that students are taught and they are assessed by completing a full exam paper once all of the content has been taught.